Spending money on video can be a worthwhile investment for your business.

 By capturing additional vision it’s possible to create a raft of other marketing videos to promote your business.
 And whether these get edited at the same time as your Brand Video or squirrelled away until you can find the costs to cover this, it’s a process that will undoubtedly save you coughing up more dough to shoot more footage at a later date.

 So to help give you better bang for your buck, here are some ideas for additional video content you might want to gather on the day:

 If your brand video includes one of your customers, why not use the interview to create an entire testimonial to validate your offering?
 Social proof is a powerful tool and far more believable in a video than in written form.

 Or better still create a more detailed case study video where said customers details the problems they were facing and how your key products helped solve their issues.

 Share them on your website and Linked in, as well as edit into shorter excerpts to be shared on other social platforms.

 Take time to capture footage of some of your products or film a brief demo or walk-through.
 Show off any amazing features or nifty innovation that sets it apart.

 Edit these into short videos to be used for product pages on your website or share via socials for promotions, sales and key dates across the year.

-Choose someone to deliver (pre-prepared) answers to your FAQs.
+Choose someone to deliver pre-prepared answers to your FAQs.
 Or use text instead of narrative.